ultraq/thymeleaf-layout-dialect/README.md

 Examples
 --------

+> The following examples:
-> All the examples here use the XML attribute version of the processors, but
+>  - use the XML attribute version of the processors, but can just as easily be
-> can just as easily be swapped for their HTML data attribute equivalents if
-> that's more your style.
+>    swapped for their HTML data attribute equivalents if that's more your style
+>  - assume that the Thymeleaf template engine is configured with `.html` as a
+>    suffix.
+This is the default in a lot of framework configurations, such as
+>    Spring Boot.

 ### Decorators and fragments